 It’s tempting to think of the Risk Landscape as being like a Fitness Landscape.
 That is, you have a “cost function” which is your height above the landscape, and you try and optimise by moving downhill in a Gradient Descent fashion.

 However, there’s a problem with this: we don’t have that cost function.
 We can only guess at what risks there are.
 We have to go on our experience.
 For this reason, I prefer to think of the Risk Landscape as a terrain which contains various categories of fauna or obstacles which we will find as we explore it.

 A lot of knowledge and understanding of the world starts by naming and categorising things.

 If we were studying insects, this might be a guide giving you a description and a picture of each insect, telling you where to find it and how it lives.
-That doesn’t mean that this is all there is to know.
+That doesn’t mean that this is all there is to know, but it’s a start.
 Just as a scientist could spend an entire lifetime studying a particular species of bee, each of the risks we’ll look at really has a whole sub-discipline of Computer Science attached to it, which we can’t possibly hope to cover in any great depth.